The yacht is one of the first in its class with an unlimited range and zero emissions.

 On the catamaran, the guest and living areas are designed to keep you connected and enjoying the view outside the window while being connected to the common interior and exterior areas.
 There are six staterooms on the yacht, including four guest rooms, as well as a spa with a pool, movie room, gym, and bar.

-"We believe that this project will redefine what a multihull sailing superyacht can be," explained Van Gest and Rob Doyle, noting that the concept for the yacht was born from the question, "Why not?"
-Rob Doyle Design studio developed the ship's naval architecture, performance, and design features, while Van Geest Design developed its style and layout.
+“We truly believe that this project will redefine what a multihull sailing superyacht can be,” commented Van Geest and Rob Doyle, noting that the idea for the vessel concept began with the question “Why not?”
+For the project, Rob Doyle Design was responsible for the naval architecture, performance and design features, while Van Geest Design developed the yacht's styling and layout.